d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 /home/sales: contains information about sales, customizable for all members of sales<br />
 /home/general: contains general information for everyone?
 (James is responsible for this folder and therefore only James has writing permissions on this directory and its content.

 All users (members of the group users) have reading permissions for these directories.
-Test these settings!
+Test the scenario!